Chart Color Schemes

 Johnstone is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Johnstone's population, as of August 2025, is approximately 8,265 people.
-This figure represents an increase of 263 individuals from the 2021 Census total of 8,002 people, reflecting a growth rate of 3.3%.
-The estimated resident population in June 2024 was 8,244, with an additional 81 validated new addresses since the Census date contributing to this increase.
-This results in a population density of 6.4 persons per square kilometer.
-Johnstone's population growth rate of 3.3% since the census is within 1.9 percentage points of the SA3 area average of 5.2%, indicating strong growth fundamentals.
-Overseas migration accounted for approximately 69.1% of overall population gains in recent periods.
+Johnstone's population was approximately 8,273 as of November 2025.
+This figure represents an increase of 271 people, a rise of 3.4% since the 2021 Census which reported a population of 8,002.
+The growth is inferred from ABS estimated resident population data of 8,245 in June 2024 and an additional 84 validated new addresses since the Census date.
+This results in a population density ratio of 6.4 persons per square kilometer.
+Johnstone's 3.4% growth rate places it within 1.8 percentage points of the SA3 area (5.2%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 69.1% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, which were released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead, demographic trends suggest lower quartile growth for locations outside of capital cities.
-Based on the latest population numbers, Johnstone is expected to grow by 57 persons by 2041, representing a total gain of 0.4% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking ahead, demographic trends suggest lower quartile growth for locations outside capital cities.
+The area is projected to grow by 57 persons to 2041, reflecting a total gain of 0.3% over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population